damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 We’re using [BambooHR](https://gitlab.bamboohr.com) to keep all team member information in one place.
 All team members (all contract types) are in BambooHR.

+Some changes or additions we make to BambooHR require action of our team.
+Before calling the whole team into action, make sure to check with all contributors involved on the steps to be taken.
+Make sure to test if what you're asking the team to do is possible and legally accurate.

 ### Adding a new team member to BambooHR <a name="admin-bamboo"></a>

 After People Ops is requested to make a contract or offer letter for a potential hire,